Brand Logo

 The doctors initially perform a physical examination and look for certain symptoms based on which he recommends certain blood tests and diagnostic procedures.
 Some of the diagnostic tests include:

 • Complete Blood Count or CBC: It is a procedure in which the sample of blood is taken in order to see the number of red blood cells, white blood cells, and platelets.
-It also shows the amount of hemoglobin present in the blood
+It also shows the amount of hemoglobin present in the blood.

 • Liver Function Test: In this, the blood sample is checked to measure the number of certain substances released by the liver into the blood, and if higher than a normal amount of that substance is present, it shows signs of liver cancer.